Maturation: minimum 4 weeks

 Cheese Type: Uncooked, Unpressed, Soft cheese with natural rind

-Known since the 16th century, Crottin de Chavignol has two different stories about its name.
+Known since the XVIth century, the name Crottin has two origin stories.
 The first version is that ‘Crottin’ is derived from the word ‘crot’ which means ‘hole’ in Berrichon dialect.
 Crot was a small oil lamp made with burned clay that looked like the mould used to prepare the cheese.
 The other explanation is that older ‘Crottin’ cheese gets harder and browner and tends to look like dung.
 The French word for an animal dropping being ‘Crotte’.

-The texture of AOP Crottin de Chavignol is dry, firm, and breakable but the cheese is melting when you have it in the mouth.
+The texture of Crottin de chèvre is dry, firm, and breakable but the cheese is melting when you have it in the mouth.
 It is really herbal, nutty, farmy and goatty.
 Crumbled on the top of a beetroot salad for a perfect lunch.

 Red wines (Cotes du Rhone, Pinot Noir)

 White wines (Sauvignon, Fume Blanc, Sancerre)_x000D_

 Sparkling wines (Champagne)

 This adds your product to our monthly order and get delivered on specific dates*.
 See how it works